thomluther/ha-anker-solix/README.md

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to this project, please read the [Contribution guidelines](CONTRIBUTING.md).
 As a starter, you may want to add more [translations](https://github.com/thomluther/ha-anker-solix/discussions/12) for your native language.